knovuslab/Open-Assistant/model/model_training/README.md

 ## Training only on OA internal data:

-To experiment with the Open Assistant data simply run:
+To experiment with the ራስ | rasGPT data simply run:

 ```bash
 python trainer_sft.py --configs oasst_export_eu galactica-125m